-We offer a comprehensive Stroke Service centralised within Leeds General Infirmary.
+We offer a comprehensive Stroke Service within Leeds Teaching Hospitals Trust.
 We specialise in the early diagnosis, treatment and rehabilitation of people who have had a stroke.

 We have 24/7 stroke specialist nurse cover (Brain Attack Team) for emergency admission.
 We aim to meet our patients on arrival to our Accident and Emergency Department in order to give the best possible outcome.